-Between At either the request of the candidate or PRC, the candidate shall meet with the September 15 PRC to amplify and/or explain the documentation.
+At either the request of the candidate or PRC, the candidate shall meet with the PRC to amplify and/or explain the documentation.

-- and October 7 - October 16 Each candidate is informed in writing of the decision of the PRC.
-Each candidate shall have an opportunity to examine the PRC's recommendation in its entirety. - October 30 The candidate indicates by signature that he or she has read the entire contents of the PRC's recommendation and has been afforded an opportunity for comment and response.
-Such written response is due by October 30 and is forwarded to the College Promotions Committee (CPC) as part of the application. - October 30 A non-recommended candidate may choose to continue an application.
-To do so, she or he must notify the chair of the CPC in writing (with copies to the Dean and the chair of the PRC) no later than October 30.
+- October 16 Each candidate is informed in writing of the decision of the PRC.

+Each candidate shall have an opportunity to examine the PRC's recommendation in its entirety. - October 30 The candidate indicates by signature that he or she has read the entire contents of the

+PRC's recommendation and has been afforded an opportunity for comment and response.
+Such written response is due by October 30 and is forwarded to the College Promotions and Tenure Committee (CPTC) as part of the application.

-- November 3 PRC forwards recommendation and candidates' documentation materials to the appropriate Dean. - November 20 The Dean's recommendation (see Part III.C.2. on page 15) is transmitted in writing to the candidate by November 20.
+- October 30 A non-recommended candidate may choose to continue an application.
+To do so, she or he must notify the chair of the CPTC in writing (with copies to the Dean and the chair of the PRC) no later than October 30. - November 3 PRC forwards recommendation and candidates' documentation materials to the appropriate Dean. - November 20 The Dean's recommendation (see Part III.C.2. on page 15) is transmitted in writing to the candidate by November 20.
 The candidate may, within three (3) working days of receiving the recommendation, request a meeting with the Dean to discuss that recommendation.
 The discussion must take place within three (3) working days of the request.
 Within three (3) working days of the discussion, the Dean must notify the candidate in writing of the final recommendation.
-If there is any response from the candidate, it must be in writing within three (3) working days of receiving the final recommendation and forwarded to the CPC. - December 7 Dean conveys all promotion materials to the CPC, including 14 copies of the entire contents of the Documents Envelope (see above). - 2nd Monday Each candidate and/or representative shall have the opportunity to appear before in December the CPC to amplify and explain the documentation submitted with the application.
-A request to appear before the CPC must be made in writing on or before the second Monday in December. - January 17 Each candidate receives written notification of the recommendation of the CPC by January 17.
-For non-recommended candidates this letter includes explanation of the CPC's decision. - January 22 Candidates have five (5) days after receipt of the committee's recommendation to submit an appeal. - January 27 The CPC must hear and decide a candidate's appeal within five (5) days of the deadline for submitting an appeal.
+If there is any response from the candidate, it must be in writing within three (3) working days of receiving the final recommendation and shall become a part of the application and forwarded to the CPTC. - December 7 Dean conveys all promotion materials to the CPTC. - 2nd Monday in December

+Each candidate and/or representative shall have the opportunity to appear before the CPTC to amplify and explain the documentation submitted with the application.
+A request to appear before the CPTC must be made in writing on or before the second Monday in December. - January 17 Each candidate receives written notification of the recommendation of the CPTC by January 17.
+For non-recommended candidates this letter includes explanation of the CPTC's decision. - January 22 Candidates have five (5) days after receipt of the CPTC's recommendation to submit an appeal. - January 27 The CPTC must hear and decide a candidate's appeal within five (5) days of the deadline for submitting an appeal.
 The candidate or candidate's designee may present the appeal.
-Information on the dates and procedures for making an appeal is included in the committee's letter of notification to the candidate.
-Compelling evidence must be submitted in order to warrant a change in the committee's recommendation. - February 1 A list of candidates recommended for promotion is forwarded from the CPC to the President. - February 3 The Provost transmits to the candidate a written statement of concurrence or nonconcurrence with the CPC.
-Should the Provost, following the conclusion of the appeals process, make a promotion recommendation contrary to that made by the CPC, the candidate may request a meeting with the Provost.
-The request must be made within two (2) working days of receiving the recommendation, and the discussion takes place within two (2) working days of receiving the request.
-Within two (2) working days of the discussion, the Provost notifies the candidate in writing of the final recommendation.
-If there is any response from the candidate, it must be in writing within two (2) working days of receiving the final recommendation and is forwarded to the President along with the Provost's final recommendation. - February 15 The Provost transmits to the President a written statement of concurrence or nonconcurrence with the CPC, along with any response from the candidate.
+Information on the dates and procedures for making an appeal is included in the CPTC's letter of notification to the candidate.
+Compelling evidence must be submitted in order to warrant a change in the CPTC's recommendation. - February 1 A list of candidates recommended for promotion is forwarded from the CPTC to the President.